eliperelman/phanalysis/README.md

 This repository is subject to be rebased (or even deleted) at any time.
 Please don't depend on it for anything. :)

+Credit for the original code goes to Chris Atlee <catlee@mozilla.com>, Matt Brubeck <mbrubeck@mozilla.com> and others.